KFXV (TV): Sale to Entravision Communications and change to Fox

 In August 2019, Entravision Communications, owners of full-power KNVO (channel 48) as well as low-power stations KFXV-LD/KXFX-CD and KCWT-CD in the Valley, announced it would acquire KMBH for $2.9 million.
 For attribution reasons related to its minority ownership by Univision and certain rights held by the company relating to its Univision affiliates, Entravision declared that KMBH would not air any Univision-owned network.
-With KMBH still off the air, Entravision added the national PBS feed to the 21.4 subchannel of its low-power KCWT-CD.
+PBS was ultimately added by Entravision to the 21.4 subchannel of KCWT-CD on June 30, 2020, reaching about 80 percent of the households covered by the former KMBH.

 KMBH briefly returned to air on January 8, 2020, at reduced power with temporary facilities as it awaited being repacked to channel 16 in phase 8.
 The facility was reactivated on May 5, simulcasting KFXV-LD/KXFX-CD.
-The KFXV and KMBH call letters switched positions on May 27, 2020.
+Channel 60 then became KFXV on May 27, 2020.

 On October 1, 2021, MyNetworkTV (which was carried on KFXV and KMBH as a secondary affiliation) moved to Antenna TV O&O KGBT-TV (channel 4) also as a secondary affiliation.

-Programming

-Syndicated programming

-Syndicated programming on KFXV includes Right This Minute, Extra, Access Daily, The Kelly Clarkson Show, The Real, Hot Bench, The People's Court, Justice for All with Judge Cristina Perez, Mom, Modern Family, TMZ, Entertainment Tonight, You Bet Your Life, Two and a Half Men, and Last Man Standing, among others.

 Newscasts

-On March 12, 2007, Entravision debuted "Fox 2 News at Nine" on XHRIO.
+On March 12, 2007, Entravision debuted Fox 2 News at Nine on XHRIO.
 The 30-minute 9 p.m. newscast, which airs Monday to Friday, was not the first in the market, as XHFOX had aired one in 2001, the final year of its affiliation, through a partnership with KRGV-TV.
-KFXV's sister Fox affiliate to the northwest in Laredo, KXOF-CD, carries KFXV's "Fox News South Texas" newscasts with some Laredo news and weather inserted into the programs.
+KFXV's sister Fox affiliate to the northwest in Laredo, KXOF-CD, carries KFXV's Fox News South Texas newscasts with some Laredo news and weather inserted into the programs.

-Prior programming

-KMBH-DT2 carried general PBS fare, as well as some programming pertaining to the Catholic faith, including Sunday Mass, a Spanish-language Bible study program, and a Catholic family issues program.
-KMBH was one of at least two PBS members run by a religious organization (KBYU-TV was the other, which left PBS in 2018), and was formerly one of at least three PBS members owned at least in part by a Catholic-related organization (along with WXEL-TV in West Palm Beach, Florida, which was sold to a community group in 2012, and WLAE-TV in New Orleans, which left PBS in 2013).
-Because of the Catholic-based ownership, KMBH occasionally refused to show programming that is contrary to the Catholic faith—one example is a 2007 Frontline documentary, "Hand of God", which dealt with sex abuse by clergymen; the station only aired it the next day as part of PBS' automated overnight schedule at 1 a.m., drawing complaints from viewers in support of the program.